NanKeRen2020/wstcpp_fast/README.md

 ## Todo

-I strongly want to reimplemnt this repo https://github.com/j-zarka/SparseScatNet in C++
+I strongly want to reimplemnt this repo https://github.com/j-zarka/SparseScatNet in C++ to test and verify

-to test and verify the accuracy in complex datasets such as ImageNet.
-But i am not sure

-can finish this work.
+the accuracy in complex datasets such as ImageNet.
+But i am not sure can finish this work.

-## How the logistic regression model trained
+## Train

 ```bash
 python3 scripts/train.py